associatedpress/harvester/README.md

 ```
 will run the server process.

-This project includes some tests, which you can run with the following:
+This project includes some automated tests, which you can run with the following:

 ```
 yarn test